Luxury Everest Base Camp Trekkers on a scenic Himalayan trail with snow-covered Ama Dablam Mountain and prayer flags under a bright blue sky

 Lobuche to Gorakshep: Proceed from Lobuche to Gorakshep, covering 4.3 kilometers (2.67 miles) in 3 hours.
 Elevate from 16,142 feet (4,920 meters) with 56% oxygen to Gorakshep at 16,863 feet (5,140 meters), where the oxygen level is 54%.

-This comprehensive itinerary ensures you are well-prepared for each stage of the Everest Base Camp adventure, taking into account elevation changes, oxygen levels, distances, and hiking durations.
+This comprehensive itinerary ensures you are well-prepared for each stage of the Everest Base Camp adventure, accounting for elevation changes, oxygen levels, distances, and hiking durations.

 Altitude Sickness